 More advanced riders often prefer the higher-difficulty trails found in the Yawkey Trail Unit, including the fan favorite, Bobsled.
 One of the most popular and talked-about trails at Cuyuna, Bobsled starts with a short but steep climb up the ridge overlooking Yawkey Mine Lake.
 Stop to take in the view from the top, then follow the trail into the woods for a breakneck-paced, berm-filled, adrenaline-fueled rocket ride back down to the bottom.
 Ride this trail with a fresh layer of snow on the ground, and you won’t have any doubts about how Bobsled earned its name.

-One of the more eye-catching new businesses in town is True North Basecamp, which has made a splash online with its endlessly Instagrammable “north woods industrial” rental cabins.
+One of the more eye-catching places to stay in Crosby is True North Basecamp, which has made a splash online with its endlessly Instagrammable “north woods industrial” rental cabins.
 Each of the six, 275-square-foot cabins at True North has one full- and three twin-sized beds, high-speed internet access, integrated USB charging ports, and temperature control for year-round comfort—the perfect blend of wilderness and Wi-Fi.

 For a more rustic stay, book one of three Minnesota DNR yurts overlooking Yakwey Mine Lake.
 Built from a Spartan template of insulated canvas tents, wood floors and woodstoves, think of these yurts like winter camping lite: Similar to a true, backcountry experience, but with bunk beds, shelter and a wood stove to smooth out some of the more intimidating aspects of camping in the cold.
 Each yurt can house seven guests and, in true Minnesota Nice fashion, logs to feed the wood stove are complimentary all winter.